vincentdasari/challenge/README.md

 - Which numbers were selected during the drawing?

 ### results.md
 When you are finished with the challenge, include instructions on how to run your program in this file.
-Submissions that do not compile and run may not be considered.
 Please include instructions on how to test and verify your results.